 Having a separate bank account from your personal account may make your accounting easier.

-Do I need a separate business bank account if I’m self-employed?
+Self- Employed do I need a separate business bank account?

 If you are self-employed, you could use your account, but there are advantages in keeping finances apart.
 It is recommended to open a business account if you are self-employed.
 If you are a Limited company, you will need a separate bank account, as a Limited company is a distinct legal entity.